ARZ3N/ARZ3N.github.io/README.md

 #### Nirma University _AUVSI - SUAS_ Team
 - ### **_Design of a Two-wheeled UGV for payload delivery to designated drop zone_**
   - Objective: One of the objectives of the SUAS competition is to airdrop a UGV (from the primary UAV), to deliver a payload (usually a 250ml bottle), to a designated location which is different from the airdrop point.
 Thus, a UGV capable of surviving uncertainties and rough terrain had to be developed.
-The design should also focus on how to avoid the possibility of the UGV toppling while landing which can render it immobile.
+The design should also focus on how to avoid the possibility of the UGV toppling while landing, which may render it immobile.
   - Highlights:
-    - Investigated a design similar to NASA JPL’s PUFFER Bot.
+    - Investigated a design similar to NASA JPL’s PUFFER Bot, a differntial drive robot with a supporting tail.
     -	Worked on developing the control systems for steering, position change, and motion, based on data from GPS, proximity and IMU sensors.
     -	Studied various wheel geometry to aid movement in rock/gravel and sandy terrain.
     -	Worked on interfacing low power RF-communication module to communicate with the aerial UAV.